Tali-22/TreeHouseDataCollection_modified/README.md

 ```
 001_1A.wav
 ```

 ---

 ## Configuration

-The model directory and Python path can be customised via environment variables in `server/index.js`:
+The model directory and Python path can be customised in `server/index.js`:

 ```
 WHISPER_MODEL_DIR   Path to your whisper_cmd_az folder (default: ~/Downloads/whisper_cmd_az)
 PYTHON_CMD          Python executable to use (default: /opt/anaconda3/bin/python3)
 PREDICT_SCRIPT      Path to predict.py (default: project root)
 ```

+---